fcarp10/benchfaster/README.md

   performance tests are run.
 Components:

   - BenchFaster
-  - Load testing tool: JMeter
+  - Load testing tool: JMeter, k6

 - Head node: A remote host where all the core components of BenchFaster are deployed.
 Components: